pmem/pmdk/README.md

-nvml: NVM Library
+pmdk: Persistent Memory Development Kit
 =================

-### pmem.io/nvml web site (NVM Library)
+### pmem.io/pmdk web site

-This repo contains the jekyll-based web site for http://pmem.io/nvml.
+This repo contains the jekyll-based web site for http://pmem.io/pmdk.

-Please see the file [LICENSE](https://github.com/pmem/nvml/blob/gh-pages/LICENSE) for information on how the content of this site is licensed.
+Please see the file [LICENSE](https://github.com/pmem/pmdk/blob/gh-pages/LICENSE) for information on how the content of this site is licensed.

 Send questions or comments to [krzysztof.czurylo@intel.com](mailto:krzysztof.czurylo@intel.com)